greim/freeloader/README.markdown

 Freeloader is a *listener engine* that responds to changes in the DOM over the lifetime of the page.
 Freeloader neither knows nor cares about the onload and DOMContentLoaded events.
-You simply tell freeloader what elements to listen for, and what to do once it finds them, and it will just work.
-Freeloader can do three things:
+You simply tell freeloader what elements to listen for, and what to do once it finds them, and it just works.
+Freeloader can do three
+things:

  1. Build a dependency graph of libraries, so that it knows which libraries to load, in what order.
  2. Load a set of required libraries the first time an element with a given class or id appears on the page.